 This section discusses the principles underlying our policies and decisions with respect to the compensation of our executive officers and the most important factors relevant to an analysis of these policies and decisions.
-This section also describes the material elements of compensation awarded to, earned by or paid to each of our named executive officers for 2014.
-Our "named executive officers" for 2014 are Robert J. Mulroy, our President and Chief Executive Officer, William A. Sullivan, our Chief Financial Officer and Treasurer, and our three other most highly compensated executive officers, Peter N. Laivins, our Head of Development who became an executive officer in May 2014, William M. McClements, our Head of Corporate Operations, and Ulrik B. Nielsen, our former Senior Vice President and Chief Scientific Officer who resigned effective January 30, 2015.
+This section also describes the material elements of compensation awarded to, earned by or paid to each of our named executive officers for 2015.
+Our "named executive officers" for 2015 are Robert J. Mulroy, our President and Chief Executive Officer, Yasir B. Al-Wakeel, our Chief Financial Officer and Head of Corporate Development who joined Merrimack in August 2015, William A. Sullivan, our former Chief Financial Officer and current Principal Accounting Officer and Treasurer, and our three other most highly compensated executive officers, Peter N. Laivins, our Head of Development, William M. McClements, our Head of Corporate Operations, and Birgit M. Schoeberl, our Head of Discovery who became an executive officer in January 2015.
 In addition, this section provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our executive officers and is intended to place in perspective the data presented in the tables and narrative that follow.